Home

 Are American Cocker Spaniel heavy shedders?

-The amount of shedding in American Cocker Spaniel is moderate.
+They shed moderately.
 Regular grooming can help manage their coat and reduce shedding.

 Are American Cocker Spaniel prone to any specific health issues?

 Since American Cocker Spaniel have floppy ears, they may be more susceptible to ear infections.
+They also have a weak digestion and are prone to obesity.